Why Does Your House Smell Musty?

 As moisture builds up, mold can grow on insulation, ductwork, and wood surfaces.
 Ducts and insulation often develop odors faster than wood because they collect condensation and trap moisture.

-Why Some Odor Solutions Don't Work
+Why Do Some Odor Solutions Fail?

 Many odor treatments attempt to mask or remove the smell without correcting the source.
 Air fresheners, fogging, or surface treatments may reduce odor temporarily but do not stop moisture or mold growth.
 Another big issue is companies selling encapsulation, without addressing duct-work and insulation mold.